darindimitroff/darin-siteleaf/work/webflow.md

 - work
 ---

 I spent four years working on visual development tools at early Webflow.
-I worked on features such as Ecommerce, Interactions, Memberships, Annotations, the internal design system and many more.nt here...
+I worked on features such as Ecommerce, Interactions, Memberships, Annotations, the internal design system and many more.

 <!--More-->